October 15, 2019

 Since 1954, the British Medical Association has recognized hypnosis as a valuable therapeutic method, but many renowned psychologists and psychiatrists have taken the position of hypnotherapy as a technique only.
 (Waxman, 1989).
 Many also believed that only doctors, psychologists, and dentists should practice hypnosis in any form (Erickson & Rossi, 1980).

-The application of hypnosis, or hypnotherapy, is a process or technique used to alter a client’s behavioral change.
+The application of hypnosis, or hypnotherapy, is a process or technique used to alter a client’s behavior.
 This change is achieved by first getting information from the customer and then developing a way to get it back to the customer in a way that the customer understands and responds to (Liz Hogan, 2000).

 Clinical hypnosis is the official method of treatment.